 - The child needing to be accompanied on-set by their parent or guardian for the duration of the work.

-- The child needing a child-performer work-permit.
+- The child needing a child-performer license or work-permit.

 - The amount of hours a child can work being in correlation with their age.